 Track-HD is a multi-centre, multi-national, prospective, observational biomarker study of individuals who have inherited the Huntington's disease (HD) genetic mutation, together with a control group of volunteers not carrying the HD mutation.
 The original goal of the project - to contribute essential methodology to form the basis for neuroprotective trials in HD - has already yielded a range of quantitative outcome measures suitable for use in potential clinical trials in the early stages of the disease.
-The aim of the current study extension is to provide further essential methodological and biological advances in the premanifest HD population.
+The aim of visits 5 to 7 study extension is to provide further essential methodological and biological advances in the premanifest HD population.
+At visit 7 we plan to develop a multi-parametric set of novel and innovative MRI methods to complement the existing Track-HD imaging protocol; to specifically investigate cross sectional alterations in mutant HTT and direct loss of neurons in the brain.